 Goodwill and other indefinite lived intangible assets - Goodwill is tested for impairment on an annual basis, on October 1, and between annual tests if indicators of potential impairment exist.
-We use the simplified goodwill impairment test, which allows us to first assess qualitatively whether it is necessary to perform step one of the two-step annual goodwill impairment test.
+We have the option to use the qualitative analysis method goodwill impairment test, which allows us to first assess qualitatively whether it is necessary to perform step one of the two-step annual goodwill impairment test.
 We are required to perform step one and calculate the fair value of our reporting units only if we conclude that it is more likely than not (that is, a likelihood of more than 50%) that a reporting unit's fair value is less than its carrying value.
 The qualitative analysis, which is referred to as step zero, was performed and we considered all relevant factors specific to our reporting units.
 Some factors considered in step zero were macroeconomic conditions, industry and market considerations, cost factors, overall financial performance, events affecting a reporting unit and other relevant entity-specific events.
+After our analysis no impairment was recorded in 2016 or 2015.